 There are two types of wood screws: Stainless Steel and Utility Screws.
 Thick screws with a larger gauge number are the stainless steel ones.
 These are good for working on indoor furniture or projects that require precision.
+Even in the working time, you can use a magnetic wristband to keep stainless steel screws safely.
 On the other hand, utility screws are usually under the range of #8 or #10 gauges.

 Wood screws come with various head styles such as round, oval, or flat.
 In the market, you’ll find a variety of styles labeled as Robertson, Torx, Bistro, Phillips, etc. Getting the right shape for your wood type is essential to make the screw work well.

 If you are looking for some low-profile screws, the flat-headed ones are for you.
 These are great for woodwork, where the pieces are covered up with fillers or plugs.